adambard/learnxinyminutes-docs/bash.html.markdown

     echo "Arguments work just like script arguments: $@" echo "And: $1 $2..."
     echo "This is a function"
-    returnValue=0    # Variable values can be returned return $returnValue
+    returnValue=0    # Functions in Bash only return status codes(integers of range 0-255)
-}
+    return $returnValue # Using the return command is optional }
 # Call the function `foo` with two arguments, arg1 and arg2:
 foo arg1 arg2